CHICAGO WHIPLASH CLAIM

 What Does Whiplash Feel Like?

-For anyone who has ever had whiplash, they know how serious and painful the injury can be.
-The medical term describes a soft tissue injury or damage of the bone structures of the neck and back area.
-Over time, the injury can get progressively worse.
+Without timely treatment, neck injuries like this can get progressively worse.
 The pain and discomfort that comes from whiplash can limit or even restrict someone’s ability to perform everyday activities, such as working or driving.

-If you think you may have whiplash following an accident, you should visit a doctor right away.
-Sometimes, over-the-counter medication and at-home care are enough to treat the injury.
-In more serious cases, prescription medication, physical therapy, or specialized pain treatment may be necessary.
-You'll want to see a professional to insure the pain is just whiplash, as there are a host of car accident related spine injuries.
+If you think you may have whiplash following an accident, you should seek medical care right away.
+Sometimes, over-the-counter medication and at-home care are enough to treat a minor whiplash injury.
+Meanwhile, serious cases of whiplash injuries may require prescription medication, physical therapy, chiropractic treatment, or specialized pain treatment.
+You’ll want to see a professional to insure the pain is just whiplash, as there are a host of car accident related spine injuries.

 To lessen the pain of your whiplash injury, your doctor will likely recommend one or more of the following treatments:

-- Heat or cold (such as a heating pad or ice pack)
+- Heat and cold therapy (such as a heating pad or ice pack)

 - Over-the-counter pain medication